Charging your EV

 Best times for electric vehicle charging

 As more drivers make the switch to EVs, it’s important to understand when to charge your vehicle to have less impact on the environment and the energy grid.
-As you can see from the charts below, energy prices are typically highest during the late afternoon and evening, which can result in increased electricity prices for everyone since electrical infrastructure must be sized to provide power during the time of day when energy usage is highest.
-If possible, avoid charging during the time when demand for electricity is highest.
+As you can see from the charts below, energy prices are typically highest during the late afternoon and evening, which can result in increased electricity prices for everyone since electrical infrastructure must be built to provide power when energy use is highest.
+If possible, avoid charging during times when demand for electricity is highest.

 Generally, the best times to charge your vehicle are during off-peak hours: